olls/maze-interpreter-v2/README.md

 I have extended some of the syntax from the Esolangs Wiki to make the language a little more usable.
 Here is a list of the features:

 #### Named signals
-Signals can also be in the form `*X`, where `X` is a letter of number and the name of the signal.
+Signals can also be in the form `*X`, where `X` is a letter or number and is the name of the signal.
 The `**` signal will trigger and detect all named signals, whereas named signals will only detect/trigger signals with the same name.

 #### Null Direction
 `%N` in a function will keep the car in the same cell for the next frame.